 - Set clear intentions so no one is taken aback and so you don’t digress

-- Minimize distractions while talking by choosing a quieter time and private space
+- Minimize distractions while talking by choosing a quieter time and a private space

-- Be open to reschedule if something comes up
+- Be open to rescheduling if something comes up

 5. Paying attention to nonverbal communication